 The 8-minute track and its iconic refrain “the day the music died” was written by the Hollywood Walk of Famer to remember the plane crash that happened in Iowa in 1959, where early rock ‘n’ roll stars J. P. Richardson “The Big Bopper”, Buddy Holly and Ritchie Valens lost their lives along with the cabin pilot.
 The lyrics are also a contemplation of the disillusionment and loss of innocence and values of Don’s generation, with lots of references to many other major social events of the 1960s.

-The year 2021 marked the 50th anniversary of American Pie, and Don McLean has just announced a European tour of 35 dates that will travel all across the continent in September and October 2022.
+The year 2021 marked the 50th anniversary of American Pie, and Don McLean will embark on a European tour of 35 dates all across the continent in September and October 2022.

 All tickets are on sale now, and I hope Don’s musical memories of a 1959 plane crash will serve you as a reminder of what we have just witnessed in the past one-and-a-half year: the hundreds of days the music, the live music, died.